-This Circular is furnished in connection with the solicitation of proxies by the management of Sprott Inc. (the "Corporation") for use at the annual and special meeting of shareholders of the Corporation (the "Meeting") to be held at the Toronto Region Board of Trade, First Canadian Place, Suite 350, 77 Adelaide Street West, Toronto, Ontario, on Wednesday, May 14, 2014 at 4:00 p.m.
+This Circular is furnished in connection with the solicitation of proxies by the management of Sprott Inc. (the "Corporation") for use at the annual meeting of shareholders of the Corporation (the "Meeting") to be held at the offices of Baker & McKenzie LLP, Brookfield Place, Bay/Wellington Tower, 181 Bay Street, Suite 2100, Toronto, Ontario, on Wednesday, May 13, 2015 at 11:00 a.m.
 (Toronto time) and at any adjournment(s) or postponement(s) thereof, for the purposes set out in the foregoing Notice of Meeting (the "Notice").

-It is expected that the solicitation of proxies will be primarily by mail.
+It is expected that the solicitation of proxies will be primarily by mail, subject to the use of the Notice-and-Access Provisions (as defined below).
 Proxies may also be solicited personally by officers and directors of the Corporation (but not for additional compensation).
 The costs of solicitation will be borne by the Corporation.
+None of the directors of the Corporation have informed management in writing that he or she intends to oppose any action intended to be taken by management at the Meeting.
 Except as otherwise stated, the information contained herein is given as of the date hereof.